ClementNerma/Rave/docs/books/hybrid.md

 }

 func getNilPoints(list: Point[]) : Point {
-  foreach let point in list {
+  foreach point in list {
     if (point.x is 0 and point.y is 0)
       return point;
   }